Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ⛔    | ✅          |

 **Container** apps allow you to expose only one port to the outside world.
 That means that your container can only listen for HTTP/HTTPS requests on a single port.
 Some apps need multiple ports.
 For example, you might have one port that is used for requests into the app and a separate port that is used for a dashboard or admin portal.
-As of today, that configuration isn't possible in Web App for Containers.
+As of today, that configuration isn't possible in **App Service**.

 We will attempt to detect which port to bind to your container, but you can also use the `WEBSITES_PORT` app setting and configure it with a value for the port you want to bind to your container.